fusioninventory/fusioninventory.github.io/_posts/2016-03-25-fusioninventory-for-glpi-0.90_1.2.md

 ---
 layout: post
-title: Release: FusionInventory for GLPI 0.90+1.2
+title: Release FusionInventory for GLPI 0.90+1.2
 ---

 It's a pleasure to announce the release of plugin FusionInventory for GLPI in version 0.90+1.2.